namespace-ee/react-calendar-timeline/README.md

 > interval: number | default: 10000

 How often the TodayMarker refreshes.
 Value represents milliseconds.

+> applyLocalOffset: boolean | default: true

+If you want to apply the local timezone offset when you display some informations (e.g. the today marker).
+This option is often correlated with `utcOffset` option, and should be provided to the `<Timeline>` component.

 > children: function({styles: object, date: number}) => JSX.Element